Financial Forecasting explained

 Historical performance data is used to make predictions.
 These help predict future trends.
-Companies and entrepreneurs use financial forecasting to determine how to spread their resources, or what the expected expenditures for a certain period will be.
+Companies and entrepreneurs use financial forecasting to determine how to spread their resources, or what the expected expenditures for a certain period will be within their financial planning.

 - Convincing investors to finance a company